quantifyearth/aoh-calculator/docs/runsteps.md

 Habitat maps store habitat types in int types typically, the IUCN range data for species are of the form 'x.y' or 'x.y.z', and so you will need to also get a crosswalk table that maps between the IUCN ranges for the species and the particular habitat map you are using.

-Here we present the steps required to fetch the [Lumbierres](https://zenodo.org/records/6904020) base maps.
+Here we present the steps required to fetch the [Lumbierres](https://zenodo.org/records/6904020) base maps, as recommended by the IUCN working group for generating the AoH basemaps for Terrestial species in STAR.

 ### Fetching the habitat map